hoshikawa2/DataflowSparkStreamDemo/README.md

 Basically, with Spark you can use it for massive processing files, streaming and database operations.
 There is a lot of applications you can build with a very high scalable processing.
 Spark can scale and use clustered machines to paralellize jobs with a minimum of configuration and hard-work.

-Using Spark as a managed service (Dataflow), you can add many scalable services to multiply the power of cloud processing and this tutorial shows you how to use:
+Using Spark as a managed service (Dataflow), you can add many scalable services to multiply the power of cloud processing.

-- Object Storage: As low-cost and scalable a file repository
+Data Flow has the hability to process **Spark Streaming**.
-- Autonomous: As a scalable Database in the cloud
+Streaming applications require continuous execution for a long period of time that often extends beyond 24 hours, and might be as long as weeks or even months.
+In case of unexpected failures, streaming applications must restart from the point of failure without producing incorrect computational results.
+Data Flow relies on Spark structured streaming check-pointing to record the processed offset which can be stored in your Object Storage bucket.

-- Streaming: As a high scalable Kafka managed service
+>**Note:** If you need to process data as a batch strategy, you can read this article: [Process large files in Autonomous Database and Kafka with Oracle Cloud Infrastructure Data Flow](https://docs.oracle.com/en/learn/oci-dataflow-adw-kafka/#introduction)

 ![dataflow-use-case.png](./images/dataflow-use-case.png?raw=true)